CBEP-SoCB-Details/Presumpscot_WQ/Analysis/DO_Analysis.md

 ## Add Code To calculate Class

-To Calculate teh Observed Class, we need to look at the probability of violating water quality thresholds.
+To Calculate the Observed Class, we need to look at the probability of violating water quality thresholds.

 Technically, any violation of standards for dissolved oxygen controls whether a violation of water quality standards has occurred.
 But on some level, with a long record, we may want to be more forgiving and allow a rare problem.
-In the following, we accept zero or one exceedences of a standard before we declare the site to have failed that standard.
+In the following, we accept zero or one exceedances of a standard before we declare the site to have failed that standard.

 Rather than expressing our results in ‘Class AB’, ‘Class C’, ‘Non